top of page

 Reimagining and Amplifying Mathematics Participation, Understanding, and Practices (RAMPUP) is a three-week summer bridge course for rising ninth graders that is undergoing a rigorous experimental trial in Summer 2024.

-RAMPUP seeks to engage English Leaners, alongside all of their classmates, in exploring cross-cutting concepts that span the domains of high school mathematics: algebra, geometry, and statistics.
+RAMPUP seeks to engage English Learners, alongside all of their classmates, in exploring cross-cutting concepts that span the domains of high school mathematics: algebra, geometry, and statistics.

 RAMPUP has been iteratively developed across two summers and three districts, to increase the usability, feasibility, and educative nature of materials for mathematics teachers of English Learners.